hphelion/documentation/moonshot/manage.administration-dashboard.md

 <p style="font-size: small;"> <a href="/cloudos/moonshot/manage/">&#9664; PREV</a> | <a href="/cloudos/moonshot/manage/">&#9650; UP</a> | <a href="/cloudos/moonshot/manage/administration-dashboard/before-you-begin/">NEXT &#9654;</a> </p>

-# HP Cloud OS Administration Dashboard Help
+# HP Cloud OS for Moonshot Administration Dashboard Help

-Welcome to the HP Cloud OS Administration Dashboard Help, which provides information about its user interface dialogs and options.
+Welcome to the HP Cloud OS for Moonshot Administration Dashboard Help, which provides information about its user interface dialogs and options.

 <!--
 * Coming soon in the format of other HP Cloud OS topics on this documentation site.
 For now, please see <a href="http://docs.hpcloud.com/cloudos/administration-dashboard/index.htm">this copy on the website</a>.